-Full Proposal Document Checklist Page Limit Specific Aims (as mentioned above, will auto-populate, 1-page limit) 1 page Plan for Future Funding (as mentioned above, will auto-population, 1 page limit) 1 page Translational Science Team Description (as mentioned above, will auto-populate, 1-page limit) 1 page Literature Cited (if applicable) (does not count towards the page limit, will auto-populate) N/A Early-Stage Investigator PIs (Letter of Support as mentioned above, will auto-populate) N/A Biographical Sketches (as mentioned above, will auto-populate) 5 pages/ investigator Progress Report (as mentioned above, will auto-populate) 3 pages Research Proposal (Research Strategy) 4 pages • follow the NIH style → Prepare a detailed budget: The PHS 398 Form Page 4 (Detailed Budget for Initial Budget Period) is required. https://grants.nih.gov/grants/funding/phs398/fp4.PDF → Prepare a detailed budget justification: Allowable and unallowable costs are listed below.
-Each budget line item must be clearly justified. → Combine the budget form page and justification pages and upload as a single PDF file N/A → Obtain a Biostatistical Consultation for this proposal using SPARCRequest.
+If a consultant(s) is involved, include their name(s) and role on the project in the Translational Science Team description in lieu of a biographical sketch.
+Consultants are not required to be listed on the InfoReady application.
+Research Proposal (Research Strategy) • follow the NIH style ≤ 3 pages → Prepare a detailed budget: The PHS 398 Form Page 4 (Detailed Budget for Initial Budget Period) is required. https://grants.nih.gov/grants/funding/phs398/fp4.PDF → Prepare a detailed budget justification: Allowable and unallowable costs are listed below.
+Each budget line item must be clearly justified. → Combine the budget form page and justification pages and upload as a single PDF file N/A Biostatistical Consultation → Obtain a Biostatistical Consultation for this proposal using SPARCRequest.
 Add the consultation to the Study ID you created for this application. → Ensure that the consultation is completed no later than Friday, June 17, 2022. → Upload a statement indicating that the consult was completed in the space indicated on the InfoReady application.
 1 page